JKETU/Machine_learning_prediction_for_loan_approval/README.md

     - Slightly lower performance metrics compared to the normalized version.

 ## Result 📈
-The evaluation of the models highlighted Random Forest as the most effective model for predicting loan approvals.
+The evaluation of the models highlighted Decision Tree as the most effective model for predicting loan approvals.
 Logistic Regression and KNN also provided strong performance but were outperformed by the ensemble method.

 ## Conclusion : ✔️